Beside vs. Besides: What’s the Difference?

 Besides (Preposition) = “in addition to”

-As a preposition, besides is followed by a noun, pronoun, or -ing form.
+As a preposition, besides is followed by a noun, pronoun, or an -ing form.

 Examples: